 Guide to New and Upcoming Electric Pickup Trucks

 It’s an exciting time for pickup trucks and electric vehicles.
 Pickup trucks are the highest-selling vehicle segment in the United States.
 EVs are increasing in popularity, while many automakers are making a push to go all-electric.
 These two forces combine with an onslaught of electric pickup trucks.
-To help you make sense of it all, we created this guide to new and upcoming electric pickup trucks, with information on release dates, prices, and specs.
+To help you make sense of it all, we created this guide for new and upcoming electric pickup trucks, with information on release dates, prices, and specs.

 What electric pickup trucks are available or coming soon?

 You may have already heard about electric trucks from well-known automakers, such as the Ford F-150 Lightning, Tesla Cybertruck, GMC Hummer EV Pickup, and Chevy Silverado EV.
 However, there are some intriguing start-up automakers in the mix, such as Rivian and Atlis.

 The rise of Rivian from a scrappy start-up to an EV darling is astounding.
 The Rivian R1T is a masterpiece of design and engineering — and the reviews of the R1T are very positive.
 While most electric vehicles are marketed to eco-minded buyers, Rivian appears to be genuine with its environmental focus.
 The R1T is geared toward outdoor enthusiasts.
 Also, Rivian started the Forever Fund, in which 1% of its equity is donated to environmental initiatives.
 Also, remarkably, Rivian beat the larger automakers to the punch with the first to deliver an electric truck to customers.